-The University requires all full-time undergraduate students to live on campus until they complete 60 credit hours (junior status) unless they satisfy one of the following exceptions: (1) living with parents or legal guardians in Baltimore City or any other location which is not more than 30 miles away from the University; (2) over 21 years of age; (3) married or have dependent children and/or (4) are a military veteran.
-Students requesting a residency exemption must contact the Director of Residence & Commuter Life for approval.
+The University has a discretionary policy that requires all full-time undergraduate students to live on campus until they complete 60 credit hours (junior status) unless they satisfy one of the following exceptions: (1) living with parents or legal guardians in Baltimore City or any other location which is not more than 30 miles away from the

+University; (2) over 21 years of age; (3) married or have dependent children and/or (4) are a military veteran.
+Students requesting a residency exemption must contact the Director of Housing & Residence Life for approval.